quentin452/mobsnorender/README.md

 add tile entity canceller

+add an better config file
+add a config to disabling entitydistance et tile entity distance

 add ingame config

 add a way to auto delete old config if the mod get updated